databrary/design/curation/certifications/dsa/data_seal_of_approval.md

 1. Yes all staff are required to take Collaborative Institutional Training Initiative (CITI) training prior to working with data that involve human subjects (ref: [https://www.citiprogram.org/](https://www.citiprogram.org/))

-6 - The data repository applies documented processes and procedures for managing data storage.
+6 - The data repository applies documented processes and procedures for managing data storage
 ==============================================================================================

 The minimum required Statement of Compliance is: 4.
 Implemented: This guideline has been fully implemented for the needs of our repository.